Constitution of the Irish Free State: Method of amendment

 The Great Seal of the Irish Free State, used in the state from 1924.

 The procedure for adopting constitutional amendments was laid out in Article 50.
-This foresaw that amendments would first be approved by both houses of the Oireachtas, then submitted to a referendum, and finally receive the royal assent from the Governor-General.
+This foresaw that amendments would first be approved by both houses of the Oireachtas, then submitted to a referendum, and finally receive royal assent from the Governor-General.
 However, as already noted, the requirement for a referendum was postponed by the Oireachtas so that during the entire period of the Irish Free State the Constitution could be amended by means of an ordinary law.
 As noted above it was originally provided that any amendments that violated the Anglo-Irish Treaty would be inadmissible, but this sole restriction was removed in 1933.

 The Oireachtas readily used its powers of amendment so that, during the 15 years of the Constitution's operation, 25 formal constitutional amendments were made.
 This can be contrasted with the fact that, during its first 60 years, the current Constitution of Ireland was amended only 16 times.
 In addition to the adoption of constitutional amendments, the courts ruled that the Oireachtas could also implicitly amend the constitution.
 When the Oireachtas adopted the Public Safety Act 1927, which affected civil rights, it included a section requiring that should the act be found to be unconstitutional it would be treated as a constitutional amendment.
 Section 3 of the act provided that:

 Every provision of this Act which is in contravention of any provision of the Constitution shall to the extent of such contravention operate and have effect as an amendment [...] of the Constitution.

 In the Attorney General v.
 McBride (1928) it was ruled that this kind of section was unnecessary because even if a law did not contain such a provision it could be interpreted as a tacit amendment of the constitution anyway, owing to the doctrine of implied repeal.
 This meant that, in addition to formal amendments, almost any act of the Oireachtas could be considered an amendment of the constitution.
 The long process of ad hoc amendment that occurred until 1937 meant that, by the time it was replaced that, according to President (of the Executive Council) Éamon de Valera, the constitution had become a "tattered and torn affair".